Jumballaya/game-map-maker/README.md

   - ~~map tile data (tile size, map size in tiles, name, etc.)
       This map tile data will come from the XML map docs later on~~

-- Add undo/redo (Game Programming Patterns has a simple implementation in one of the chapters)
+- ~~Add undo/redo (Game Programming Patterns has a simple implementation in one of the chapters)~~
-  - Command pattern
+  - ~~Command pattern~~
+- Add a debounce time to commands
 - Add Mouse coords when over the canvas (both tile and pixel coords)
   - Message bar at the bottom for coords
     - Will eventually have messages for 'placed tile, ctrl+z to undo' type messages
 - Add Multi-layer support
   - UI update for layers panel
   - Currently selected layer